BiocPy/rds2py/README.md

 Parse and construct Python representations for datasets stored in RDS files. `rds2py` supports various base classes from R, and Bioconductor's `SummarizedExperiment` and `SingleCellExperiment` S4 classes. ***For more details, check out [rds2cpp library](https://github.com/LTLA/rds2cpp).***

-> **Important Version Notice**
->
+---
-> Version 0.5.0 brings major changes to the package:
+**Version 0.5.0** brings major changes to the package,
-> - Complete overhaul of the codebase using pybind11
+- Complete overhaul of the codebase using pybind11
-> - Streamlined readers for R data types
+- Streamlined readers for R data types
-> - Updated API for all classes and methods
+- Updated API for all classes and methods

->
-> Please refer to the [documentation](https://biocpy.github.io/rds2py/) for the latest usage guidelines.
+Please refer to the [documentation](https://biocpy.github.io/rds2py/) for the latest usage guidelines.
 Previous versions may have incompatible APIs.

+---

 The package provides: